2008 Mumbai attacks: Background

-There had been many terrorist attacks in Mumbai since the 13 coordinated bomb explosions that killed 257 people and injured 700 on 12 March 1993.
-The 1993 attacks were carried out in revenge for earlier religious riots that killed many Muslims.
+Many terrorist attacks had occurred in Mumbai since the 13 coordinated bomb explosions that killed 257 people on 12 March 1993.
+The 1993 attacks were carried out as revenge for the earlier Bombay riots, in which many Muslims were killed.

 On 6 December 2002, a blast in a BEST bus near Ghatkopar station killed two people and injured 28.
 The bombing occurred on the 10th anniversary of the demolition of the Babri Mosque in Ayodhya.
 A bicycle bomb exploded near the Vile Parle station in Mumbai, killing one person and injuring 25 on 27 January 2003, a day before the visit of the Prime Minister of India Atal Bihari Vajpayee to the city.
 On 13 March 2003, a day after the 10th anniversary of the 1993 Bombay bombings, a bomb exploded in a train compartment near the Mulund station, killing 10 people and injuring 70.
 On 28 July 2003, a blast in a BEST bus in Ghatkopar killed 4 people and injured 32.
 On 25 August 2003, two bombs exploded in South Mumbai, one near the Gateway of India and the other at Zaveri Bazaar in Kalbadevi.
 At least 44 people were killed and 150 injured.
 On 11 July 2006, seven bombs exploded within 11 minutes on the Suburban Railway in Mumbai, killing 209 people, including 22 foreigners and more than 700 injured.
 According to the Mumbai Police, the bombings were carried out by Lashkar-e-Taiba (LeT) and Students Islamic Movement of India (SIMI).

 Training

-A group of men sometimes stated as 24 and at other times 26, received training in marine warfare at a remote camp in mountainous Muzaffarabad in Pakistan.
-Part of the training was reported to have taken place on the Mangla Dam reservoir in Pakistan.
+A group of men said to number between 24 and 26 received training in marine warfare at a remote camp in mountainous Muzaffarabad in Pakistan.
+Part of the training was said to have taken place on the Mangla Dam reservoir in Pakistan.

-The recruits went through the following stages of training, according to Indian and US media reports:
+The recruits went through extensive training: